apache/doris-website/docs/table-design/schema-change.md

             +------------------+ +---------------+
 ```

-Before starting to convert historical data, Doris will obtain a latest transaction ID and wait for all import transactions before this transaction ID to complete.
-This transaction ID becomes a watershed.
-This means that Doris ensures that all import tasks after the watershed will generate data for the original table  /Index  and the new table  /Index  at the same time.
-This way, when the historical data conversion is completed, the data in the new table can be guaranteed to be complete.
+Before the historical data transformation begins, it will wait for all preceding transactions to complete.
+After that, the data transformation starts, and to ensure data integrity, subsequent import tasks will generate data for both the original table/index and the new table/index.
+The data imported during the transformation period must be compatible with both the new and old schemas; otherwise, the import will fail.

 The specific syntax for creating schema changes can be found in the schema change section of the help [ALTER TABLE COLUMN](../sql-manual/sql-statements/Data-Definition-Statements/Alter/ALTER-TABLE-COLUMN)